menu icon

 • For this pattern we will be working in rounds.

-• Round 1: Using black yarn, make a MR and make sc x6 in the circle.
+• Round 1: Using black yarn, make a mr and make sc x6 in the circle.
 If you find it difficult making a magic ring you can chain 2 and then crochet sc x6 in the second chain from the hook.
 (6)

 • Round 2: Inc in every sc.
 (12)

-• Round 3: Inc, sc, inc, sc and repeat until end of round (18)
+• Round 3: Inc, sc.
+Then repeat until end of round (18)

-• Round 4: Inc, sc x2, inc, sc x2 and repeat until end of round (24)
+• Round 4: Inc, sc x2.
+Then repeat until end of round (24)

-• Round 5: Inc, sc x3, inc, sc x3 and repeat until end of round (30)
+• Round 5: Inc, sc x3.
+Then and repeat until end of round (30)

-• Round 6: Inc, sc x4, inc, sc x4 and repeat until end of round (36)
+• Round 6: Inc, sc x4.
+Then and repeat until end of round (36)

 • Round 7-12: Sc in every stitch.
 (36)

-• Round 13: Dec, sc x4, repeat for the entire round (30)
+• Round 13: Dec, sc x4.
+Then repeat for the entire round (30)

-• Round 14: Dec, sc x3, repeat for the entire round (24)
+• Round 14: Dec, sc x3.
+Then repeat for the entire round (24)

-• Round 15: Dec, sc x2, repeat for the entire round (18) Stuff ball if you haven’t already yet.
+• Round 15: Dec, sc x2.
+Then repeat for the entire round (18) Stuff ball if you havenโ€™t already yet

-• Round 16: Dec, sc, repeat for the entire round (12)
+• Round 16: Dec, sc.
+Then repeat for the entire round (12)

 • Round 17: Dec, repeat for the entire round (6).